 Title / Purpose Description of the FNE action performed Outcome Title: Discovering the size of your hunger.
-Objective: To promote reflection on the size of hunger, that is, how much food they For this first activity, the children were required to look at four dolls illustrated in images (2 girls, one large and one small, and 2 boys, one large and one small) drawn in a similar size to the schoolchildren by the researchers themselves.
-After viewing the images, the children were required to measure how hungry the dolls were and imagine that they would be serving the dolls for lunch.
-For this, the students had printed portions of three different sizes and of the five classes of food normally served (rice, beans, protein dish, salad, and garnish) to assemble the Outcome With this activity, we sought to increase the children's awareness of how hungry they felt and the amount of food needed to satisfy this hunger, in addition to showing the impact on the entire production chain that this waste provides, such as loss of input, loss of workers' time, high cost for the treatment of these foods, and environmental impacts, for example. would need to consume to feel satiated. plate of the puppet in which assigned to them.
+For this first activity, the children were required to look at four dolls illustrated in images (2 girls, one large and one small, and 2 boys, one large and one small) drawn in a similar size to the schoolchildren by the researchers themselves.
+After viewing the images, the children were required to measure how hungry With this activity, we sought to increase the children's awareness of how hungry they felt and the amount of food needed to satisfy this hunger, in addition to showing the impact on the entire production chain that this waste provides, such as loss of input, loss of workers' time, high Objective: To promote eflection on the size of hunger, hat is, how much food they would need to consume to feel atiated. the dolls were and imagine that they would be serving the dolls for lunch.
+For this, the students had printed portions of three different sizes and of the five classes of food normally served (rice, beans, protein dish, salad, and garnish) to assemble the plate of the puppet in which assigned to them.
 At the end of the activity, the ideal portion was revealed to the students, that is, the balanced dish should contain 50% vegetables, 25% of foods which are main sources of carbohydrates, and 25% of foods which are main sources of protein (meat and legumes) (US, 2010).
-All excesses were placed on the same plate, and thus it was possible to measure the possible waste of those meals.
+All excesses were placed on the same plate, and thus it was possible to measure the possible waste of those meals. example.
 The dynamics ended with a reflection on the importance of knowing the amount really needed to satisfy hunger and at the same time not to waste food, and with an explanation of the "food path", that is, the food process until it reaches the dish for consumption (production in the field, transport, industry, packaging, supermarkets, and consumer).
 Beans were chosen to exemplify the process, the children also received cotton, cups, and beans to plant and take home.